Sukumar Ray: Contribution in literature

 After his father's death in 1915, Sukumar had to take over responsibility of publication of "Sandesh", and his creativity reached its pinnacle.
 The 45 limericks in Abol Tabol and many other creations published in Sandesh still amuse the readers of all ages.
 He created many characters in his prose and poems.
 Kaath Buro, Tash Goru, Huko Mukho Hangla, Kumro Potash etc. were fictitious characters, though they were very close to our known world.
 He himself described his works as the product of Kheyal Ros (হঠাৎ ইচ্ছা;ঝোঁক/Wish; Whims; Freak; Fancy).

-Death

-Sukumar Ray died on 10 September 1923 in Kolkata from leishmaniasis, for which there was no cure at the time.
-He left behind his widow and their only child, Satyajit.
-Satyajit Ray would later shoot a documentary on Sukumar Ray in 1987, 5 years before his death.